The steps to remove links from a watch:

 To find the location of each detachable pin, hold the watch so that it faces the ground.
 Observe under the wristband near the sides of the buckle or buckle.
 You will find an arrow indicating the link pin.
 Notice the direction of the arrows - these arrows point in the direction in which the pin slides out.

-Step 2: Delete the first pin
+Step 2 to remove links from a watch: Delete the first pin

 Most watches can have up to three pins that can be removed on either side of the buckle or buckle.
 Determine the number of links to remove and find the link pin for that location (suggested: it's best to remove the links from the two links so that you can remove the link from each side of the buckle or buckle to keep the surface centered on your On the wrist).